 I send surveys to my customers and periodically to my email list for the reasons above.
 Ultimately I want to know if my content is well received and what areas need improvement.
 This insight is incredibly helpful for your overall blogging strategy.
 I use Typeform to create my surveys because they are easy to make and they are visually appealing.
 I also automate the process of sending the email that the survey is in based on the timeframe that they purchased their product.
 Automation is used as much as possible around these parts!

-I have recently started using quizzes in my marketing tragedy, and I am pleased with the results so far!
+I have recently started using quizzes in my marketing strategy, and I am pleased with the results so far!
 The difference with a quiz from a survey is that the reader chooses from a selection of predefined answers to give them a personal result.
 For example, the quiz that I have on my blog is called “What kind of blogger are you?”.
 From this they will be able to determine what drives them to blog and how they would like to help others through their blog.
 The results may help them be more focused and intentional with the content that they post on their blog.

 Quiz results are also beneficial to the person giving the quiz because they can categorize their email list members based on the results.
 I use the tool Interact to create my surveys.
 The platform is super easy to use, integrates seamlessly with my email marketing account and the quizzes are also visually pleasing (you can customize them with your brand colors, logo and add images for each question).
 I also use automation by adding a tag to people that take the quiz in my email marketing account based on their quiz results.